Ayaan-16/Personal-Portfolio-Website/README.md

 You can fork this repo to modify and make changes of your own.
 Please give me proper credit.
 Thanks!

-## This Project was Built in less than 1 Week!
+## This Project was Built in 1 Week!

 ## Built With